THE BASICS OF ANTIOXIDANTS

 BALANCE: BODY PRODUCES FR, BODY QUENCHES FR

 Energy Production: Oxygen is the basis to life.
 It is transported through the blood to every cell of the body.
 Inside each cell is a storehouse called the mitochondria, where energy is manufactured in the form of ATP (this occurs in three stages).
 During the final stage known as the electron transport, electrons are readily shuttled back and forth culminating in ATP production.
-This lends to the production of FR and the body supplies two AO to counteract this.
-Most importantly is Coenzyme Q10 (CoQ10), which also plays a major role in benefiting cardiovascular conditions, i.e. congestive heart failure, and certain tumor growths.
-The other AO is a derivative of vitamin B3 known as NADH, often effective in the treatment of chronic fatigue.
+While this also lends to the production of FR, the body supplies two AO to counteract this.
+Most importantly is Coenzyme Q10 (CoQ10), which also plays a major role in benefiting cardiovascular conditions, i.e. congestive heart failure, and certain tumor growths, The other AO is a derivative of vitamin B3 known as NADH, often effective in the treatment of chronic fatigue.

 Immunity: Tissue injury due to trauma, infection, radiation, ischemia etc. initiates a two stage inflammatory response to repair the area.
 First is the vascular response.
 Local tissue and platelets release chemical mediators, resulting in vasodilation and vascular permeability.
 This is responsible for the hot, swollen, pinkish-red appearance to the involved tissue.
 The second phase involves many of the same chemical mediators along with other biochemical activators to attract white blood cells to the effected area.
 The white blood cells digest and eliminate pathogens and necrotic tissue.
 The cells utilize oxygen and produce FR to carry out this process.
 If left uncontained, the FR will damage the surrounding tissue and perpetuate the inflammation.
 AO and supporting anti-inflammatory compounds contain and wall off the inflammation.
 This protects the neighboring healthy tissue, while preparing the effected area for repair.